Munich Hop-On Hop-Off Buses

 Sightseeing bus route through Munich| ©Paul Burroughs

-Both options include digital tickets, recorded commentary, free cancellation and the possibility of exploring Munich at your own pace.
+Both options include digital tickets, recorded commentary, free cancellation and the possibility to explore Munich at your own pace.

 Book the Munich tourist bus